 - Full name, address, and identifying information; - A concise summary of the expected testimonial topics; - Whether the witness will testify live or by deposition; and - Whether testimony is fact, expert, or record custodian. - b.
 Court copies.
 Follow Section 19 regarding submission of witness lists.
 Also furnish a copy to the court reporter before trial. - c.
 Objections.
-Confer in good faith to identify and resolve objections.
-File any objections with authority within two days of listing.
-File any response within two days. - d.
+File any objections with authority no later than three business days after the date the Joint Pretrial Order is filed.
+File any response to objections no later than six business days after the date the Joint Pretrial Order is filed. - d.
 Disposition.
 The Court endeavors to resolve objections to witnesses at the final pretrial conference. - e.
 Order of witnesses.
 In civil cases, by 8:00 p.m. two days in advance of the first day of trial, Plaintiff must notify all other parties as to the order of witnesses expected during the first two days of trial.
 Once trial commences, the parties must update one another at the end of each trial day on the order of witnesses expected during the next two trial days.